Racial reckoning in the Caribbean: Former colony confronts the Netherlands over coronavirus aid conditions

 “It’s like Black Pete,” she said, referring to the blackface Christmas character still popular in Holland.
 “They say that’s not racist, but it is.
 Just like what they’re trying to do to us now.”

 The Dutch, however, see a problem that needs fixing, with the pandemic presenting an opportunity to overhaul islands that they say just don’t work.
 In exchange for millions of dollars in aid, they’re insisting on cuts to state salaries and benefits.
-They’re also demanding sweeping, long-term reforms to local tax laws, labor codes, border controls and the education and health care systems that could forever change the way of life in Sint Maarten, Curaçao and Aruba.
-All is to be done under the watchful eye the new Caribbean Entity of Reform and Development, whose members will be appointed by the Dutch government in “consultation” with the islands.
+They’re also demanding broad, long-term changes to local tax laws, labor codes, border controls, and the education and health-care systems that could forever change the way of life in Sint Maarten, Curaçao and Aruba.
+All is to be done under the watchful eye of the new Caribbean Entity for Reform and Development, whose members will be appointed by the Dutch government in “consultation” with the islands.

 Dutch officials say the pandemic has pulled back the curtain on years of mounting problems since autonomy was granted — including excessively high salaries for lawmakers and government ministers.
-On Sint Maarten, with a population of roughly 40,000, members of parliament earn upward of $10,000 a month — amounts Dutch officials say are higher than comparable salaries in the Netherlands.
+On Sint Maarten, with a population of about 40,000, members of parliament earn upward of $10,000 a month — amounts Dutch officials say are higher than comparable salaries in the Netherlands.
 (Officials in Sint Maarten say the claim does not take into account the extra benefits and allowances granted to their Dutch counterparts.)

 For the Dutch, it feels like 2017, when Sint Maarten was devastated by Hurricane Irma.
 The country, which shares an island with the French overseas collectivity of St. Martin, needed hundreds of millions of dollars in aid.
 Dutch officials say taxpayers in the Netherlands are again being asked to open their pockets for islands that are meant to be self-sustaining.
-Since the pandemic reached the Caribbean, they say, they’ve have been feeding thousands of islanders through food programs, offering medical equipment and coronavirus vaccines through grants, and tens of millions of dollars worth of loans for fiscal support.
+Since the pandemic reached the Caribbean, they say, they have been feeding thousands of islanders through food programs, offering medical equipment and coronavirus vaccines through grants, and tens of millions of dollars’ worth of loans for fiscal support.

 Dutch officials insist that Sint Maarten — whose politicians have been the most vocal among the former colonies in condemning the Dutch demands, and held out the longest before agreeing to them — has not managed to create a functioning and fair society.
 They say they’re trying to push them toward that goal now.
-They point to allegations of rampant political corruption, and stubbornly high levels of poverty on an island that’s a haven for megayachts and the billionaires who love them.
+They point to allegations of rampant political corruption, and stubbornly high levels of poverty on an island that’s a haven for mega-yachts and the billionaires who love them.

 “If they feel colonized by us still today, they could jump out of the kingdom, that’s totally up to them,” said Raymond Knops, the Dutch cabinet minister for kingdom affairs.
 He said the Dutch demands had to do with guilders and euros, not “racism or post-colonial action.”

-“Because of this crisis … they weren’t autonomous at all and they had to ask for money somewhere else — in this case, the Dutch government,” Knops said.
+“Because of this crisis . . . they weren’t autonomous at all and they had to ask for money somewhere else — in this case, the Dutch government,” Knops said.
 “That makes this relationship a little bit contentious.”
-He added that he hoped they could achieve ‘real autonomy,” and that “all these things we’re doing will help them get stronger.”
+He added that he hoped they could achieve ‘real autonomy,’ ” and that “all these things we’re doing will help them get stronger.”

 Sint Maarten voted for autonomy in 2000.
 The three Dutch Caribbean islands that chose to remain as closer “municipalities” within the Netherlands — Bonaire, St. Eustatius and Saba — are not being targeted.
 Critics say Holland is singling out the islands that chose greater freedom for punishment.